 Fjallraven No. 21 Medium Rucksack

-If you like the classic Fjallraven style but also want something large enough for your laptop and other travel essentials, then the Fjallraven No. 21 Medium Rucksack is the perfect choice!
+If you like the classic Fjallraven style but also want something large enough for your laptop and other travel essentials, then the Fjallraven No. 21 Large Rucksack is a perfect choice!
 It’s large enough to be your carry-on and fit all of your plane travel essentials but also trendy enough to be the bag you wear around the city.

 - Padded laptop compartment